-Certain business combination transactions have resulted in goodwill, which represents the excess of the acquisition cost over the fair value of net assets acquired, and is assigned to reporting units.
-Goodwill recorded as of December 31, 2019 and 2018 was \$28,599 and \$25,397, respectively, which mostly all is attributable to the Medicare Advantage reporting unit within the Managed Care segment.
+Certain business combination transactions have resulted in goodwill, which represents the excess of the acquisition cost over the fair value of net assets acquired and is assigned to reporting units.
+Goodwill recorded as of December 31, 2020 and 2019 was \$28,614 and \$28,599, respectively, which mostly all is attributable to the Medicare Advantage reporting unit within the Managed Care segment.

-In an effort to expand the health clinics reporting unit, the Company purchased on April 1, 2019 various health clinics across different municipalities in Puerto Rico, resulting in a recognition of goodwill of \$3,202 in 2019.
-The fair values initially assigned to the assets acquired and liabilities assumed are preliminary and are subject to refinement for up to one year after the closing date of the acquisition as new information becomes available.
+In an effort to expand the health clinics reporting unit, the Company purchased on April 1, 2019 various health clinics across different municipalities in Puerto Rico, resulting in a recognition of goodwill of \$3,217.

-As required by accounting guidance, annual goodwill impairment tests were performed and based on the results of the tests no impairment charge was required during the years ended December 31, 2019, 2018, and 2017.
-If the Company does not achieve its earnings objectives or the cost of capital raises significantly, the assumptions and estimates underlying these impairment tests could be adversely affected and result in future impairment charges that would negatively impact its operating results.
-Cumulative goodwill impairment charges were \$2,369 as of December 31, 2019 and 2018, all related to the health clinics reporting unit.
+As required by accounting guidance, annual goodwill impairment tests were performed and based on the results of the tests no impairment charge was required during the years ended December 31, 2020, 2019, and 2018.
+If the Company does not achieve its earnings objectives or the cost of capital rises significantly, the assumptions and estimates underlying these impairment tests could be adversely affected and result in future impairment charges that would negatively impact its operating results.
+Cumulative goodwill impairment charges were \$2,369 as of December 31, 2020 and 2019, all related to the health clinics reporting unit.